Harlan Prince: Life and career

 Prince was born to Captain Reuben Prince and Deborah Drinkwater, their youngest son.
 He was educated in the public schools of North Yarmouth, Maine, then at North Yarmouth Academy.

 At the age of fifteen, he began to go to sea.
-Ship-building at Yarmouth harbor was in full swing, and he became interested in becoming captain of one of the ships.
+Shipbuilding at Yarmouth harbor was in full swing, and he became interested in becoming captain of one of the ships.
 Eventually, he commanded the following ships: Aeronaut, Emma, Agenora, Ester, B. Webster, Onaway, Carrie Heckle, Wm.
 G. Davis.

 Upon his father's death in 1870, Harlan inherited the property now known as the Captain Reuben Prince House at 210 Gilman Road in today's Yarmouth.
 It remained in the Cushing family until Harlan's death.

 He retired from the seas in 1892, when he was captain of the Wm.
 G Davis, and became a member of the United States House of Representatives for the State of Maine.

 Prince was married twice: firstly to Annie Cushing Prince, with whom he had one daughter, then to Clara Blanchard Gooding, with whom he had two children: Harlan Page Jr. (who died around the age of fifteen) and Jessie May.

 In 1896, he was elected to represent the towns of Yarmouth and North Yarmouth in the House.
 He was re-elected two years later.